wmedrano/spore/site/reference.md

 ## Control Flow

 ### if
-Evalutes a predicate to determine which branch to run and return.
+Evaluates a predicate to determine which branch to run and return.
 Must be of the form `(if <pred> <true-branch>)` or `(if <pred> <true-branch> <false-branch>)`

 ```lisp